arunbaby0/arunbaby.com/_ai_agents/0016-real-time-agent-pipelines.md

 ## 1. Introduction: The 200ms Wall

-In the previous fifteen days of this curriculum, we have built agents that "Reasoned".
-They took their time.
-They accepted a prompt, thought for 10 seconds, searched a vector database, formulated a plan, and eventually replied.
+Historically, agent development focused on reasoning.
+Agents accepted a prompt, thought for 10 seconds, searched a vector database, formulated a plan, and eventually replied.
 For a Chatbot, an Email Assistant, or a Code Generator, 10 seconds is acceptable.
 The user is accustomed to waiting for a "complex" result.

 However, for a **Voice Agent**, a **Trading Agent**, or a **Real-Time Gaming Agent**, 10 seconds is not just bad; it is broken.